iBug/iBug-source/_home/projects.md

 ### [Aurora Theme](https://ibugone.com/aurora-theme) {#Aurora}
 Aurora is a clean, responsive Jekyll theme for GitHub Pages.

-And it's the theme for my Project Pages.
+It was the theme for my Project Pages before I moved completely to Minimal Mistakes.
 I have published this theme [on RubyGems](https://rubygems.org/gems/aurora-theme).

 ### [College Physics Experiments Toolbox](https://ibugone.com/CPE-Toolbox) (incomplete) {#invalid}
 A set of tools made to make College Physics Experiments easy!